 Here are a few ways I really recommend being prepared before you actually travel to Japan.
 In a lot of places you can “wing it”, but I think Japan really favors the prepared!
 Some things are a lot easier (or mandatory) to do before you land in the country.

-Buy a Japan Rail Pass , as they can only be purchased OUTSIDE the country.
-They ship you a voucher by mail, and you use that to redeem your pass once you arrive in Japan at the airport.
-I highly recommend getting a JR Pass if you plan to travel around the country like I do in this itinerary.
-The JR Pass saved me more than $450 in train tickets.
-It can also be used on many lines inside Tokyo and some ferries.
+- Buy a Japan Rail Pass, as they can only be purchased OUTSIDE the country.
+They’ll mail you a voucher which you can redeem in the airport.
+I later calculated that the JR Pass saved me more than $450 in train tickets.
+You can use this super helpful website to compare different Japan Rail Passes to see which one makes the most sense for your trip – both financially and in terms of the areas you want to visit.

-Plan your train travel with Hyperdia – Hyperdia is an amazing English-language timetable tool for Japanese trains.
-You can use it to understand which trains are covered by the JR Pass, the train schedule, and various ways to get from point A to point B. A life-saver!
+- Plan your train travel with Hyperdia – Hyperdia is an amazing English-language timetable tool for Japanese trains.
 You can also use it to calculate whether the Japan Rail Pass will save you money based on your Japan itinerary by looking at the standard train costs.

-Get a travel guide – It can be very useful in Japan to have a guide available offline.
-I totally recommend bringing the Lonely Planet's Japan Travel Guide * with you, because it has detailed information on obscure places that most guides don’t seem to cover.
-I tried 3 different guide books and this one was the best.
+- Get an offline-friendly Japan guidebook – It can be very useful in Japan to have a guide available offline.
+I personally don’t like to rely on my phone to get around!
+I tried 3 different travel guide books for planning my trip, and this travel guide book was the best one (and has just been updated for 2019).

 2 weeks in Japan